mlpack/mlpack/doc/user/core/trees/r_plus_plus_tree.md

  * `node.Child(i)` returns an `RPlusPlusTree&` that is the `i`th child.
    - `i` must be less than `node.NumChildren()`.
    - This function should only be called if `node.NumChildren()` is not `0` (e.g. if `node` is not a leaf).
-Note that this returns a valid `RTree&` that can itself be used just like the root node of the tree!
+Note that this returns a valid `RPlusPlusTree&` that can itself be used just like the root node of the tree!

  * `node.Parent()` will return an `RPlusPlusTree*` that points to the parent of `node`, or `NULL` if `node` is the root of the `RPlusPlusTree`.